Sweet and Sour Chicken

 Prep Time 15 minutes

-Sweet and Sour Chicken with crispy chicken, pineapple and bell peppers just like your favorite takeout place without the food coloring.
+Sweet and Sour Chicken with crispy chicken, pineapple, and bell peppers tastes just like takeout without the food coloring.
+Try this today!

-Sweet and Sour Chicken is a classic Chinese takeout option most of us are too afraid to make at home.
-Something about woks and cooking with pineapple make it intimidating for most, but it is so much easier to make than you would think.
+Sweet and Sour Pork and Sweet and Sour Chicken are classic Chinese takeout options many of us are too afraid to make at home.
+Cooking with woks can be intimidating, but my recipe will prove it is much easier to make than you would think!

-Sweet and Sour Chicken with crispy chicken, pineapple and bell peppers that tastes just like your favorite takeout place without the food coloring.
+Sweet and Sour Chicken with crispy chicken, pineapple, and bell peppers tastes just like takeout without the food coloring.
+Try this today!

 Prep Time 15 minutes